Plant Recovery After a Hard Freeze

 As for right now, we are seeing partial defoliation, or at least leaf discoloration, of broadleaf evergreens.
 Again, don’t start pruning now; wait until new spring growth emerges and cut out branches that don’t leaf back out.
 Ideally, plants will shed damaged leaves and new ones will emerge this spring.
 Landscapes might start looking pretty bad before they recover.
 We already know this will be concerning and you will want to do something.
 Truly, the best thing you can do is have patience.
 If they haven’t leafed out in April, do a scratch test and go from there.

-Cool season annuals such as pansies look worse for the wear right now.
+Cool season annuals such as pansies could look worse for the wear.
 Those planted in ground and covered are looking like they will be fine, but those in planters don’t seem to have made it through.
-We didn’t cover pansies in our display beds and although much of the growth is mush, there is already new growth emerging from the centers, indicating the plant roots made it.
+We don’t cover pansies in our display beds and although there might be damage after extremely low temps,the plant roots usually make it through just fine.
 With temperatures are above 50 degrees for a few days, feed them with liquid fertilizer,such as Miracle Gro.
 You can also apply slow release Ferti-Lome Premium Bedding Plant Food if you haven’t given them any since planting.
 While it’s not necessary, deadheading (removing spent blooms) will encourage new blooms, give them a cleaner look overall and in general, help them recover faster.

 With perennials, it’s a wait and see game.
 Tender perennials may struggle to come back or not come back at all but winter hardy perennials should fair better.
 Wait to trim woody perennials; examples of these include Russian sage and butterfly bush.
 You might find that they leaf out lower on the plant than usual.
 After they flush out this spring, cut dead growth off above where the new growth is emerging.
 For evergreen ferns, like the Autumn ferns shown below, remove all winter damaged fronds before new ones emerge.